NCAS-CMS/cfstore/cfstore/docs/source/Examples/Viewing Information.rst

 You can list all your collections with the `ls` command like this::

-        cfsdb ls --collection=all
+        cfdb ls --collection=all

 Output might look something like this::

-    cfsdb ls --collection=all
+    cfdb ls --collection=all
     cfstore.db
     Collection <xjanp> has  100.1TiB in 1326 files Collection <et_582> has  553.3GiB in 71 files